We believe every child has the right to play and to laugh.

 We put children’s needs at the heart of everything we do.
 This can be when we work on a small, gentle scale with 23 children stuck in the Transit Zones of Hungary.

-It can also be on a whole community level like when we reached thousands of children and their families after Typhoon Idai in Mozambique.
+It can also be on a whole community level like when we reached thousands of children and their families after Cyclone Idai in Mozambique.

 Over a million Rohingya people fled persecution from Myanmar to neighbouring Bangladesh.
 Half are children who now live in refugee camps.
 We worked with a small group to develop games and songs that we could share with thousands of other children living across the refugee camps.

-A group of people from Syrians contacted Clowns Without Borders UK from the Za’aatari Refugee Camp in Jordan.
-We are supporting them to create their own clowns shows for their communities.
+A group of people from Syria contacted Clowns Without Borders UK from the Za’aatari Refugee Camp in Jordan.
+We are supporting them to create clown shows for their communities.

-It is important children see someone who looks like them on stage.
+Children must see someone who looks like them on stage.
 It is empowering and comforting.
-After Hurricane Idia hit Mozambique we teamed up with local artists to make our performance as relevant as possible.
+After Cyclone Idia hit Mozambique we teamed up with local artists to make our performance as relevant as possible.

 Each partnership is different and depends on the needs of the communities we serve.
 What remains the same is that children’s wellbeing is at the heart of every decision we make.